uc-cdis/gen3.org/content/resources/user/submit-data.md

 | 3 | case_3 | study-01 | |
 | 4 | case_4 | study-01 | |

+> __NOTE:__ It is also possible to submit multiple submitter_ids as a comma-separated list in the header`nodes.submitter_id`.
+Using the example above, the entry in `studies.submitter_id` will be "study-01, study-02".

 ### Begin Metadata TSV Submissions